 Working for a CRO for a number of years at the start of your career can benefit you in the following ways:

 - CROs, and some pharmaceutical companies, have an issue with high staff turnover and deal with many flight risks, so proven loyalty to a previous employer will put you far above the rest when you are looking for clinical research opportunities.

 - Many CRAs aim to work for a pharmaceutical company and will often leave a CRO in favour of this.
 However, CROs often outsource their CRAs directly to the client’s site, meaning that you will get the opportunity to work on projects at leading pharmaceutical companies such as AstraZeneca and Roche anyway – helping you to build up a varied portfolio of clinical studies carried out at several excellent pharma companies.
 It pays to keep an open mind!

 - CROs can offer better job security.
 If you are directly employed by a pharmaceutical company and a particular clinical trial ends before it should, you are at risk of redundancy, yet if working for a CRO outsourced to the same clinical trial, you will be simply put onto a different project at another pharma company.

 If you are interested in working as a CRA for a top ten global CRO, Proclinical has a number of excellent clinical research job opportunities available across the UK and Europe.
-Apply directly on our website or, alternatively, upload your CV and one of our clinical research recruitment consultants will get in touch about relevant CRO jobs.
+Browse our latest clinical research jobs on our website or, alternatively, upload your CV and one of our clinical research recruitment consultants will get in touch about relevant CRO jobs.